 iPhone fans have been requesting this for a while, and although the case for stylus input on iPhone is less clear-cut than on iPad, there are definitely situations where it would be helpful.
 And the bigger the screens get, the more useful a stylus would be - which makes the iPhone X, and even more so the rumoured iPhone X Plus, strong candidates for Apple Pencil compatibility.

 One source, sadly, predicts that we're a little further away than that.
-Speaking to the Korea Herald, the anonymous industry sources claimed Apple is already working on a smartphone that comes with a "digital pen" - not necessarily the Apple Pencil - and this will be launched in 2019.
+Speaking to the Korea Herald in November 2017, anonymous industry sources claimed Apple is working on a smartphone that comes with a "digital pen" - not necessarily the Apple Pencil - and this will be launched in 2019.
+This idea does seem to be at odds with Steve Jobs claims that the best stylus is the finger.

 Here's where we see the iPhone camera heading in the 2018 update.